abbreviatedman/api-class/fundamentals-of-api-development/talks/api-architectures/index.md

 This optional architectural restraint encourages REST APIs to send links as data.

+The links tell the client what endpoints are valid given the current state of the resource.

+Its power lies in the extra information clients can have about using the API.

-This restraint is outside our scope for this course, and most REST APIs don't provide it at all.
+This restraint is outside our scope for this course. _Most_ REST APIs don't follow it at all!

 But Code on Demand is fascinating to read up on.

+---

+## So What's All This DO For You?

+- REST's Uniform Interface gives users a **clear** **language** for accessing APIs.
+- REST's Client-Server Relationship, Statelessness, and Layered System creates an **independent** API.
+- Caching helps to **cut out** some of the **many requests** to make the above **possible**.

 ---